3bbb127-art/imtiaz-trading-market-intelligence/PROJECT_STATUS.md

 * `npm run lint` — PASS
 * `npm run build` — PASS

-These results remain **agent-reported** until reproduced and confirmed by the required GitHub CI checks.
+These results are recorded as **agent-reported evidence only**.

+They do not establish independent verification.

-## Independent Verification Status
+## Verification Status

 `NOT VERIFIED`

+This is the single authoritative project verification status until independent verification is completed.

-### Required Independent Verification
+## Required Independent Verification

-GitHub CI must execute and pass the required checks for PR #2, including:
+GitHub CI must execute and pass the required checks for PR #2:

 * `npm ci`
 * `npm run typecheck`